 If you owe money on unsecured debts such as credit cards or student loans, your personal property (your house and the things inside of it) are typically not at risk.

 Those loans are “unsecured” because you did not pledge any collateral to get the loan.
 As a result, the lender generally has no legal right to take your personal property.
-They can bring down your credit scores, charge late fees, and bring legal action against you, but they can’t walk up to your house and take valuables.
+They can bring down your credit scores, charge late fees, and take legal action against you, but they can’t walk up to your house and take valuables.

 Eventually, after a lender successfully brings legal action against you, the lender might be able to take assets without your permission.
-But you’ll know about that well in advance, and you’ll hear about it from a judge (or a legal document from the state) — not a debt collector who shows up with a moving truck.
-Even in those situations, lenders are most likely looking to take cash out of your bank accounts, garnish your wages, or grab your tax refund (if you owe the U.S. government).
+But you’ll know about that well in advance, and you’ll hear about it from a judge (or a legal document from the state), not a debt collector who shows up with a moving truck.
+Even in those situations, lenders are more likely to take cash out of your bank accounts, garnish your wages, or grab your tax refund (if you owe the U.S. government).
 Taking your valuables and selling them for cash is not an efficient way to collect on debts.

-- Who are you working with?
-The first problem with in-person negotiation is that you don’t really know who you’re dealing with.
-The person might or might not be a legitimate collector.
-If you hand over money, you’ll have to hope that it’s going to the right place.
+It’s best to deal with creditors in writing or over the phone.
+The first problem with in-person negotiation is that you don’t know who you’re dealing with.
+The person may or may not be a legitimate collector, so your security may be at risk.
+If you hand over money, you just have to hope that it’s going to the right place.

 That makes sense whether you’re expecting bill collectors or not.
 If somebody asks who you are, find out who they are before sharing your name or any other details.

 Debt collectors are not allowed to share information about your debt with anybody except you (and possibly a spouse, depending on state law).
 If you don’t identify yourself, they don’t know who you are, and they can’t discuss your debt.

 You’re not obligated to talk to anybody.
 Debt collectors are not the police, and they cannot legally pretend to be law enforcement officers or intimidate you into letting them in.
 Even the police aren’t allowed to enter your house without a legal reason.
-An investigator or public official might come to your home to deliver official documents (“serve papers,” for example), but they can’t harass you or keep asking for money after you ask them to stop.
+An investigator or public official might come to your home to deliver official documents, but they can’t harass you or keep asking for money after you ask them to stop.